durchblicker/pistachio/Readme.md

   * [hogan.js](https://github.com/twitter/hogan.js) which compiles mustache templates, but requires the hogan runtime to be present for rendering.
   * [doT](https://github.com/olado/doT) which compiles to pure JavaScript, but uses its own funky templating syntax.

 So I decided to combine the two and inject some JavaScript steroids.
 I had to be nuts to create yet another templating system.
-Since my favorite nut is the pistachio (and it sounds like pissed staches), that became the name of the project.
+Since my favorite nut is the pistachio (and it sounds like "pissed at staches" ;) ), that became the name of the project.

 ## Short Commings of Mustache